s-mv/smvcc/README.md

 # smvcc
-A subset (for now) of the C compiler.
+Compiler for a C-like language.
 TODO everything, practically.

 [Read the docs](./docs/introduction.md) for... docs.
 They include more than just documentation, but also my thinking process as well as I've tried to document it (haha see what I did there).

 # TODO
-- [ ] Compiler structure
-- [ ] Lexer and Preprocessor
+- [ ] Lexer and Macros
 - [ ] Parser
 - [ ] Code generation
 - [ ] Error handling